Fruit soju: History

 Before the first fruit soju was released, standard soju was popular in Korea as an alcoholic drink for adults.
 However, some people found soju difficult to drink due to its high alcohol content and strong flavor.
 Its popularity declined because of Korean societal changes regarding work, which resulted in people not having enough time to drink.

-In 2015, the first fruit soju, Sunhari, was released.
+In 2015, the first fruit soju, Soonhari, was released.
 It was flavored with citron and had a lower alcohol content compared to traditional soju, making it popular with younger consumers.
-After Sunhari had become popular in the soju market, other companies released their own versions.
-Joenday released three types; Chamisle released Jamongisle, a grapefruit flavored soju that became as popular as Sunhari.
-Sunhari retained the strong taste of traditional soju, whereas Jamongisle offered a sweeter, milder taste.
+After Soonhari had become popular in the soju market, other companies released their own versions.
+Joenday released three types; Chamisle released Jamongisle, a grapefruit flavored soju that became as popular as Soonhari.
+Soonhari retained the strong taste of traditional soju, whereas Jamongisle offered a sweeter, milder taste.

-The popularity of fruit soju continued for a year after the release of Sunhari, however in March 2016, sales decreased as the hype that first surrounded fruit soju disappeared.
+The popularity of fruit soju continued for a year after the release of Soonhari, however in March 2016, sales decreased as the hype that first surrounded fruit soju disappeared.
 Today, fruit soju is not consumed often, and consequently, it is no longer widely available.
 Currently, sparkling soju is preferred over all other types of this beverage.